paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 * Functional analysis: list of all the main functions supported by the item,
 * Technical performances: list of all the specified performances regarding the nominal mission / the reduced mission,
-* Hardware description: functional breakdown and hardware architecture as per reliability block diagram (refer to the reliability analysis and associated FMEA),
+* Hardware description: functional breakdown and hardware architecture as per reliability block diagram (refer to the reliability analysis and associated {term}`FMEA`),
 * Trajectory ({term}`GEO`, {term}`LEO`, {term}`MEO`, Interplanetary orbit) on which the item is intended to be used,
 * Operating conditions
   * Duty cycle